phaserjs/phaser/README.md

 * SoundManager.onMute is a new signal that is dispatched when the SoundManager is globally muted, either directly via game code or as a result of the game pausing.
 * SoundManager.onUnMute is a new signal that is dispatched when the SoundManager is globally un-muted, either directly via game code or as a result of the game resuming from a pause.
 * Input.Touch.addTouchLockCallback allows you to add a callback that will be invoked automatically upon a touchstart event.
 This is used internally by the SoundManager and Video objects to handle mobile device unlocking, but is exposed publicly as well.
+* Frame.resize allows you to change the dimensions of a Frame object and recalculate all of its internal properties (such as `bottom` and `distance`).
+* LoadTexture.resizeFrame lets you resize the Frame dimensions that the Game Object uses for rendering.
+You shouldn't normally need to ever call this, but in the case of special texture types such as Video or BitmapData it can be useful to adjust the dimensions directly in this way.

 ### Updates